Ricerca Gruppi Thermo Group - Thermodynamics and Heat TransferResearch

 HDH Desalination and evaporation of non pure-water

-The topic, which is a new strand in the Group's research activities, focuses on the process of evaporation of non-pure water in an air current.
+The topic, quite recent in the Group's research activities (since 2020), focuses on the process of evaporation of non-pure water in an air flow.
 In particular, it looks at the innovative bio-mimetic technology of Humidification- Dehumidification (HDH) desalination of seawater, although similar treatments can be applied to other types of non-pure water.
 The topic is developed on two fronts:

-- Theorisation, modelling and numerical simulation of HDH schemes implementing devices derived from the field of cooling and refrigeration, to improve the evaporative capacities of non-pure water and to increase the recovery of pure water.
+- Theorisation, modelling and numerical simulation of innovative HDH schemes, implementing devices derived from other application (refrigeration, air conditioning, waste heat recovery), to improve the evaporative capacities of non-pure water and to increase the recovery of pure water.

 - Development and numerical simulation of physical models representing the process of evaporation of non-pure water in air streams.

-The topic focuses on cooling, heating and mechanical ventilation systems, serving civil and industrial buildings.
+The topic focuses on the energy efficiency of the HVAC equipment-Building systems, both in industrial and civil contexts.
 In particular, the following aspects are investigated:

 -

-- Optimisation of cooling systems through the implementation of dehumidifying sections based on advanced desiccant materials (Metal-Organic Frameworks).
+- Optimisation of cooling systems through the implementation of dehumidifying sections based on advanced desiccant materials.

 - Optimisation of cooling systems using free cooling and biomimetic technologies such as evaporative cooling (traditional version or Maisotsenko thermodynamic cycle).